socketsupply/nat-traversal-spec/SPEC.md

 - An instance of the Peer class is constructed
   - The UDP ports defined in `Config.localPort` and `Config.testPort` are bound
     - When a message is received it will dispatch the corresponding method
+      - TODO what message to call what method
   - An interval will poll for network interface changes
     - IF there is no `Config.keepAlive` specified in the config the function returns
     - An additional interval is started after `Config.keepAlive` and repeats every `Config.keepAlive` seconds